Skip to main content

 What Are the Risks of Asbestos Exposure?

-• Lung cancer - Lung cancer develops within the lung, while mesothelioma affects the lungs' lining.
+• Lung cancer: Lung cancer develops within the lungs, while mesothelioma affects the lungs' lining.
 Smoking and other environmental factors are the most common causes of lung cancer.
 However, asbestos exposure is also a cause.
 Smokers with a history of asbestos exposure are at a higher risk of developing lung cancer.

 Asbestos-related diseases have a latency period, ranging from 10 to 40 years, between inhalation and illness symptoms.
 During this period, people don't feel ill, but make no mistake, they are very sick.